isomerpages/moe-zhenghuasec/_our-heartbeat/Character & Citizenship/Sexuality Education.md

 to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable <a href="/files/Sexuality Education/Annex_A_SEd_Opt_Out_Form.pdf" rel="noopener nofollow" target="_blank">here</a>.
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 31/01/2025.</p>
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 23/01/2026.</p>
 <p>12.
 Parents who wish to opt their children out of the <strong><em>eTeens</em> programme</strong> need
 to complete an opt-out form.
 This form will be communicated to parents at the start of the year and is also downloadable <a href="/files/Sexuality Education/Annex_B_Eteens_Opt_Out_Form.pdf" rel="noopener nofollow" target="_blank">here</a> .
-A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 31/01/2025.</p>
+A hardcopy of the form, duly completed and signed, is to be submitted to the school office by 23/01/2026.</p>
 <p>13.
-Parents can contact the school at zhenghua_ss@moe.edu.sg for discussion
+Parents can contact the school at zhenghua_ss@moe.edu.sg or +65 6763
-or to seek clarification about the school’s Sexuality Education programme.</p>
+9455 for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
 <p></p>